grobot/simple-pos-tagger/README.md

   "reflexive_pronoun.txt"
 ]
 ```
-A set of files with function words for the English language is provided with the module.
+A set of files with function words for the English and Dutch language are provided with the module.